 How to operate your DCV safely

 You should know what restrictions apply to port access in your state and or territory.
-The regulations and directions will change as governments adapt to deal with COVID-19.
+The regulations and directions will change as governments adapt to deal with outbreaks of COVID-19.

-Some states and territory governments are restricting access to vessels from other states.
+Some states and territory governments will temporarily restrict access to vessels from other states.
+Some restrictions may apply for travel within a state.

 Check WHS regulations in your state